imagineLife/big-site/content/k8s/in-depth/stateful-sets.md

 ```

 ### Each Pod Gets Its Own PVC + PV
-Here, a stateful set can deploy pods that each reference their own pvc, which each is bound to their own pv.
+Here, a stateful set can deploy pods that each reference their own pvc, where each is bound to their own pv.
 Here, what looks nearly identical to a pvc definition file gets added to the statefulset def file under `spec.volumeClaimTemplates`.
 Note:
-- stateful set creates the first pod
+- stateful set creates the pods chronologically
   - A Pvc is created for each pod
-  - the pvc is connected to a storageClass
+  - A pvc is connected to a storageClass
-  - the storageClass provisions a vol on the storage provider, here google
+  - The storageClass provisions a vol on the storage provider, here google
   - the storageClass creates a pv
   - the storageClass binds the pv to the pvc
 - those steps repeat for each pod in the replica set, in order

+#### During Pod Failure
-- **stateful sets** dont delete pvcs during pod failure/recreation - stateful sets maintain "stable storage" for pods
+**stateful sets** dont delete pvcs during pod failure/recreation.
+Stateful sets maintain "stable storage" for pods

 ```yaml
 apiVersion: apps/v1